 Frequently Asked Questions

-We offer five different plan packages, which include the Pricing Set - 1 Set, Construction Set - 8 Sets, Reproducible + 1 Set, PDF Plan Set, and electronic CAD files.
-If you are ready to build a home as drawn, the Construction Set - 8 Set package provides a set for yourself, your builder, mortgage lender, insurance company, local building department, and several subcontractors.
-If you need more than 8 sets or plan to make modifications, then we recommend the Reproducible + 1 Set package.
-These plans can be copied as needed.
+We offer four different plan packages, which include the Pricing Set - 1 Set, Construction Set - 5 Sets, PDF Plan Set, and electronic CAD files.
+If you are ready to build a home as drawn, the Construction Set - 5 Set package provides a set for yourself, your builder, mortgage lender, insurance company, local building department, and several subcontractors.
+If you need more than 5 sets or plan to make modifications, then we recommend the PDF Plan Set package.
+These plans can be printed as needed.

-A Reproducible + 1 Set is printed on a plastic film called mylar, which allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
+A PDF Plan Set is a digital version of the construction drawings, formatted for printing on large paper (most often 24” x 36”).
+This option allows you - through qualified architects and engineers - to legally modify the design without having to completely redraw the plan.
 As a derivative work, you are only allowed to build the home a single time under copyright restrictions.
 The CAD set serves the same function, but provides the drawings in an electronic format.
 [Note: not all Southern Living house plans are available as CAD sets.]

 A mirrored, or reverse print set, is a printed copy of your house resulting in the same image you would see if you held the drawing up to a mirror.
 Everything, including the text, is backward in relation to the original design.
 A Mirrored (reverse print) set is often ordered to meet the particular demands of the building site.